 3. Stem cells can be extracted from amniotic fluid.
 This method involves collecting stem cells from amniotic fluid in a pregnant woman.
 This method has a potential risk of causing an autoimmune reaction in your body due to HLA antigens in cellular debris.
 The stem cell count from amniotic fluid is variable.
 These three methods produce a variable number of stem cells.
 An accurate cellular count is important because some joints require more cells than others.

-4. The last way to obtain stem cells is through the umbilical cord of live, healthy birthed babies.
+4. The last way to obtain stem cells and other regenerative helper cells are through the umbilical cord of live, healthy birthed babies.
 There is both blood and Wharton’s Jelly found inside the umbilical cord.
-Both sources have mesenchymal stem cells in addition to other cytokines and growth factors.
-Wharton’s Jelly has been shown to be the richest source of donor mesenchymal stem cells.
+Research studies have shown both sources to have mesenchymal stem cells in addition to other cytokines and growth factors.
+Research studies have shown Wharton’s Jelly to be a rich source of donor mesenchymal stem cells and other regenerative helper cells.
 It is also very nutrient rich with growth factors and cytokines that help create a safe environment for the stem cells to flourish.

-Nashville Stem Cell Therapy uses umbilical cord Wharton’s Jelly derived stem cells.
-We believe that cord Wharton’s Jelly is the superior method for extracting stem cells.
-These umbilical cord jelly stem cells are young, healthy and robust cells.
-Stem cells from bone marrow and adipose tissue are the same age as the person donating them.
+Nashville Regenerative Therapy uses umbilical cord Wharton’s Jelly derived regenerative cells.
+We believe that cord Wharton’s Jelly is the superior method for extracting regenerative cells.
+These umbilical cord jelly cells are young, healthy and robust cells.
+Regenerative cells from bone marrow and adipose tissue are the same age as the person donating them.
 HLA antigens are attached to cells and are what our bodies use to recognize a cell as being foreign and therefore reject.
-These umbilical cord jelly stem cells do not have HLA antigens attached to them.
-This means that an adverse reaction to the stem cells from umbilical cord jelly is far less likely and much safer.
+These umbilical cord jelly cells do not have HLA antigens attached to them.
+This means that an adverse reaction to the cells from umbilical cord jelly is far less likely and much safer.

 Umbilical cord derived Stem Cell with fluorescent staining

-Another advantage of umbilical cord jelly derived stem cells is that the cell count is more accurate and customizable for individual needs.
+Another advantage of umbilical cord jelly derived cells is that the regenerative cell count is more accurate and customizable for individual needs.
 For example, a large joint would require more cells than a smaller joint would.
-We can approximate the number of cells you may need for your specific disease process.
-We offer Nashville Stem Cell Therapy at our Nashville and Hendersonville interventional pain management clinics.
+We can approximate the volume of Wharton’s Jelly regenerative cells you may need for your specific disease process.
+We offer Nashville Regenerative Therapy at our Nashville and Hendersonville interventional pain management clinics.

-We believe that regenerative medicine with treatments such as stem cell therapy are the future of medicine, personal health and longevity.
-Nashville Stem Cell Therapy is an exciting, regenerative treatment that has the potential to help with knee pain, back pain, hip pain and shoulder pain.
-Dr. Brad Wilson, an interventional pain specialist, would be happy to discuss whether Nashville Stem Cell Therapy could help your pain.
+We believe that regenerative medicine with treatments such as Wharton’s Jelly are the future of medicine, personal health and longevity.
+Nashville Regenerative Therapy is an exciting treatment that has the potential to help with knee pain, back pain, hip pain and shoulder pain.
+Dr. Brad Wilson, an interventional pain specialist, would be happy to discuss whether Nashville Regenerative Therapy could help your pain.
 The goal for our patients at our interventional pain clinics is to help reduce pain, improve function and improve quality of life.
-Nashville Stem Cell Therapy has the potential to help with all of these.
-If you would like more information or would like to set up an appointment to discuss our Nashville Stem Cell Therapy with one of our board-certified physicians, please call us at Interventional Pain Center (615) 972-1100 located in Nashville and Hendersonville, TN.
+Nashville Regenerative Therapy has the potential to help with all of these.
+If you would like more information or would like to set up an appointment to discuss our Nashville Regenerative Therapy with one of our board-certified physicians, please call us at Interventional Pain Center (615) 972-1100 located in Nashville and Hendersonville, TN.